Mr-KayJayDee/discord-image-generation/README.md

 // Listen to the message event bot.on("message", async (message) => {
-    if (message.content === "*delete") {
+    // Send the image in a simple message if (message.content === "*delete") {
         // Get the avatarUrl of the user let avatar = message.author.displayAvatarURL({ dynamic: false, format: 'png' });